 - Vanilla (1/2-1 teaspoon)

-- Note that both Vitamin D gel caps and Vitamin B-12 tablets can be added before blending, without affecting the flavor, or color, of the milk.
+- Both Vitamin D gel caps and Vitamin B-12 tablets can be added without affecting flavor or color.

-- Add 4 cups water, cashews and almonds to blender.
-(See foam tip) Start blending on low, transition to high as nuts being to emulsify.
+- Add 5 1/2 cups water and slivered almonds to blender.
+Start blending on low, transition to high as nuts being to emulsify.
 Blend for 3 minutes on highest setting.

-- Add remaining 4 cups of water to storage container(s), dividing evenly, if using more than one container.
-(See storage tip and pic) Add blender contents, again dividing evenly, if using more than one container.
+- Add the remaining 2 cups of water to storage container(s), dividing evenly, if using more than one container.
+Add blender contents, again dividing evenly, if using more than one container.

 Tips & Tricks

-- Blender If you do not have a high speed blender (Vitamix or Blendtec), you will need to soak the cashews and almonds in water for 4 hours or overnight.
+- Using a blender: If you do not have a high-speed blender (Vitamix or Blendtec), you will need to soften your almonds by soaking in water for four hours or overnight.
 Make sure to drain and discard soaking water before adding.
 I have a Vitamix myself and have been using/abusing it daily, for several years, to blend absolutely everything, and it has yet to fail me.
 They are an expense, but after burning through two moderately-priced blenders the year prior to purchasing, it has been a bargain!

-- Foam A considerable amount of foam will form during blending.
-Adding only 4 cups of water to the blender gives the foam some room, and prevents a mess.
+- Foam: A significant amount of foam will form during blending.
+Adding only 5 1/2 cups of water to the blender gives the foam some room, preventing a mess.

-- Sediment As the milk sits in the fridge, sediment will collect on the bottom(s) of your storage container(s).
-Should you want to maximize nutrition and consume every nut particle, give the container a shake before using.
+- Sediment: As the almond milk sits in the fridge, sediment will collect on the bottom(s) of your storage container(s).
+Should you want to maximize nutrition and consume every nut particle, give the container a shake before using it.
 Or, if you feel your milk is a little too gritty, just pour and leave the sediment settled.
-(You can always use that last gritty cup of milk in a smoothie.)
+(You can always use that last gritty bit in a smoothie.)